FruitieX/homelab/docs/configuration.md

 - You should now start seeing external IP:s being assigned to your services in `kubectl get svc -A`

-## Pi-hole

-[Pi-hole](https://pi-hole.net/) acts as a DNS server that can block ads in your home network.
-It's supported by external-dns that we will configure below.

-- Set `PIHOLE_PASSWORD` in your [/clusters/homelab/cluster-secrets.yaml](/clusters/homelab/cluster-secrets.yaml) file.

-  See [/docs/sops.md](/docs/sops.md) for more information on how to store secrets.

-  This will be the password that's used to access the Pi-hole web interface under `http://pihole.example.org/admin`

-- Add `pihole.yaml` back in [/clusters/homelab/infrastructure/kustomization.yaml](/clusters/homelab/infrastructure/kustomization.yaml).
-Commit and push.

-- Once you have Pi-hole running, first get the external IP address of the `pihole` service: `kubectl get svc -n pihole`

-- Verify that DNS requests to Pi-hole work:
-  `dig @<external ip of pihole> google.com +short` `dig @<external ip of pihole> podinfo +short`

-- Configure your router's DHCP server to hand out the DNS address of the Pi-hole service.

 ## external-dns

 [external-dns](https://github.com/kubernetes-sigs/external-dns) keeps the DNS records of supported DNS servers in sync with IP addresses of your services.
 This repo is configured uses Cloudfront DNS, refer to the [external-dns documentation](https://kubernetes-sigs.github.io/external-dns) on what other providers are supported and how to configure them.